 Standing in the Wales Assembly Election, May 2021

-The Democrats and Veterans Direct Democracy Party is looking for 40 members to stand as candidates in the May 2021 Wales Assembly Election.
+The 5 Star Direct Democracy Party is looking for 40 members to stand as candidates in the May 2021 Wales Assembly Election.

 Beginning in early summer 2020, or as soon as the government eases lockdown restrictions put in place in response to the perceived threat of the coronavirus, the Party will begin campaigning in support of candidates.
 Our Party Leader and Chairman are committed to touring Wales extensively, in support of as many committed candidates throughout Wales as logistics allow them to reach.